sparkflows/sparkflows-docs/docs/troubleshooting/logs.rst

   Each workflow execution has its own log file.

-  The json representation of the workflow is in /tmp/fire/workflows
+The json representation of the workflow is in ``/tmp/fire/workflows`` when running in YARN client mode.
+They are in ``fireStaging`` directory on HDFS when running in YARN cluster mode.